-Our empirical analysis exploits the introduction of quantitative ratings on the Seeking Alpha (SA) platform.
-In June of 2019 the SA product team announced the addition of quantitative ratings to their website.
-Importantly, SA also disclosed several years of historical quantitative ratings, which allows us to explore how SA report recommendations correlate with quantitative ratings both before (2016-2018) and after (2020-2022) the ratings were made available on the platform.
-While the exact formula of the ratings is proprietary, SA acknowledges that the ratings incorporate factors that have been shown to predict stock returns including valuation ratios (Fama and French, 1992), past returns (Jegadeesh and Titman, 1993), and profitability (Novy-Marx, 2013).
-Consistent with this description, we show that Quant Ratings strongly correlate with the Momentum, Value, Profit Growth, and Quality factor clusters of Jensen, Kelly, and Pedersen (2022).
+Our empirical analysis leverages the introduction of quantitative ratings on the Seeking Alpha (SA) platform.
+In June of 2019 the SA product team announced the addition of quantitative ratings which would be accessible to all premium and pro subscribers on the website.
+Importantly, SA also released several years of historical quantitative ratings, which allows us to explore how SA users incorporate quantitative ratings both before (2016-2018) and after (2020-2022) the ratings were made available on the platform.
+While the exact formula of the ratings is proprietary, SA indicates that the ratings incorporate factors that have been shown to predict stock returns including valuation ratios (Fama and French, 1992), past returns (Jegadeesh and Titman, 1993), and profitability (Novy-Marx, 2013).
+Consistent with this description, we show that Quant Ratings strongly correlate with the Momentum, Value, Profit Growth, and Quality factor clusters of Jensen, Kelly, and Pedersen (2023).

 We begin by examining whether Quant Ratings predict returns.
 Our analysis uncovers a statistically and economically significant relation between Quant Ratings and returns.
-For example, a strategy that goes long stocks with Quant Ratings that correspond to a Strong Buy recommendation (roughly the top decile) and short stocks with Quant Ratings that correspond to a Strong Sell recommendation (roughly the bottom decile) earns an equal-weighted CAPM alpha of 1.98% per month and a six-factor alpha of 1.38% per month, both of which are statistically significant at a 1% level.
-The corresponding estimates for value-weighted portfolios are 1.98% and 1.21%, respectively, which suggests that the return predictability of Quant Ratings is present even in large and liquid stocks.
+A strategy that goes long stocks with Quant Ratings that correspond to a Strong Buy recommendation (roughly the top decile) and short stocks with Quant Ratings that correspond to a Strong Sell recommendation (roughly the bottom decile) earns an equal-weighted CAPM alpha of 2.15% per month and a six-factor alpha of 1.52% per month, both of which are statistically significant at a 1% level.
+The corresponding estimates for value-weighted portfolios are 1.92% and 1.20%, respectively, which suggests that the return predictability of Quant Ratings is present even in large and liquid stocks.
 The return predictability is similar in both the pre-period (2016-2018) and post-period (2020-2022) indicating that Quang Ratings remained valuable even after they were disclosed on the platform.